 Step 1 – Purchase a glucometer

 You can find affordable models at your local pharmacy or online.
-I personally use the Bayer Contour NEXT EZ Meter and have found it to be accurate and reliable.
-If you are considering the ketogenic diet, you may want to invest in a meter that can also read blood ketones.
-In this case, I recommend the Precision Xtra model.
+I personally use the Keto-Mojo dual-purpose glucose and ketone meter and have found it to be accurate and reliable.

 Step 2 – Test yourself

 Here are some of the best times to test your blood sugar along with some information on how to assess your results: